 The Financial Aid Work Study Program provides for partial tuition reduction for students on a year to year basis.
 Reductions apply to tuition only.
 All fees must be paid in full.
-Tuition is reduced as students complete the required work hours.
 If hours are not completed, the reduction is not granted.
 Parents will be billed for the balance of tuition not earned.